fabric8io/fabric8/docs/cdi.md

         private MyClient cl2;

 In this approach the benefit is double as both the configuration and the service url are not needed to be specified in the factory but just to the place where the client is consumed.
 That makes the factory reusable and reduces the amount of code needed.

+#### Injection of Optional Services

+A common approach for treating with Optional services in CDI is to use Instance injection.
+For example:

+    @Inject
+    Instance<MyClient> instance;

+    ...

+    MyClient client = instance.get();

+The Fabric8 CDI extension supports instance injection for all kinds of injection including @Factory.